 The sauce is made in about 30 seconds in a mason jar.
 It’s spicy from the chipotles in adobo but also sweet from maple syrup and coconut aminos.

 It’s also super versatile!
 You can use the spicy chipotle sauce as:

 - Sauce for grilled or broiled shrimp (use it similarly to the sauce in this Easy Sheet Pan Lemon Harissa Baked Shrimp)

 Make it a chipotle tofu bowl!

-If you want to turn this chipotle tofu into a weeknight dinner, it’s super easy.
+If you want to turn this chipotle tofu into a weeknight dinner, grab a bowl and pile on the toppings.

-Brown rice makes a great base for your chipotle tofu bowl.
-Once it’s paired with the rice, you can get creative with the toppings.
+Brown rice serves as a great healthy base for your chipotle tofu bowl.
+Once the crispy tofu is paired with the rice, you can get creative with the toppings.

 Some toppings to try, that go great with chipotle are:

 - Grilled corn